Medically Reviewed By

 P/D Eligibility: Stage

-Stage of mesothelioma is the most crucial factor for determining eligibility.
+The stage of mesothelioma is one of the most crucial factors that determine surgical eligibility.
 Cancer staging is based on how far the disease has spread.

-If the cancer is in an early stage, such as stage 1 or stage 2, then P/D is an option.
-Stage 1 mesothelioma is contained within the pleura.
+If the cancer is an early-stage pleural mesothelioma, such as stage 1 or stage 2, then P/D is an option.
+Stage 1 mesothelioma is contained within the pleura, the lining of the lung.

-In stage 2, there may be tumors in the lungs.
-Doctors still prefer P/D since peeling the pleura off of the lung can resect the cancer and save the organ.
+In stage 2, there may be tumors found beyond the pleura into the lung tissue.
+Doctors may still recommend P/D since peeling the pleura off the lung can be effective in resecting the cancer and saving the lung.

 Some doctors feel EPP surgery is the best option for stage 3.
-The lung may have too many tumors, and doctors might feel it’s best to take the lung out of the body.
+The lung may have too many tumors, and doctors might feel it’s best to take the entire lung out.
 Others feel differently.
-P/D can be better for quality of life, even in stage 3.
+P/D may provide for an easier recovery and a better quality of life, even in stage 3.

 “We thought that maybe for stage 3, EPP would be better,” Dr. Flores said, “but that wasn’t true.”